Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ![An image of me][portrait]

-I'm a first-year Ph.D. student in Computer Science at Stanford University.
-I'm currently doing my first-year research rotations in computer systems, specifically focusing on verification and computer networking.
+I'm a first-year Ph.D. student in Computer Science at Stanford University, advised by Professors [Keith Winstein][keithw] and [Dawson Engler][engler].
+I'm currently working on [functional operating systems][fix] in the Systems and Networking Research Lab.
 Outside of school, I'm interested in analog and digital photography, playing the piano, and learning languages.

-I'm grateful for the support and advice of the following professors, although this is by no means an exhaustive list:
+In addition to my PhD advisors, I've also had the privilege to work with:

--   Professor [Sara Achour][sachour], my Spring Quarter rotation advisor
+-   Professor [Sara Achour][sachour] on mixed-signal circuit verification (rotation project)
--   Professor [Dawson Engler][engler], my Winter Quarter rotation advisor
--   Professor [Keith Winstein][keithw], my Autumn Quarter rotation advisor
--   Professor [John Mitchell][jcm], who supported my work on Carta
+-   Professor [John Mitchell][jcm] on [Carta][carta]
+    ([CartaLab][cartalab]/Pathways Lab)
 -   Professor [Pat Hanrahan][hanrahan], my undergraduate advisor

 ## Teaching

-I'm currently co-teaching [CS 45: Software Tools Every Programmer Should Know][cs45] with [Ayelet Drazen][adrazen] and [Jonathan Kula][jdkula].
-This is the second offering of the course; we previously also developed and taught the [premiere offering in Winter 2023][cs45-23win].
+I recently co-taught [CS 45: Software Tools Every Programmer Should Know][cs45] with [Ayelet Drazen][adrazen] and [Jonathan Kula][jdkula].
+We also developed and taught the [premiere offering in Winter 2023][cs45-23win].
 We designed this course to cover all the basic tools and concepts programmers (both software engineers and CS students) are required to know, but which never get taught in CS classes; it's inspired by [MIT's Missing Semester course][missing-semester], but strives to go more in-depth and cover the conceptual background underlying the tools.

 I've been involved in teaching [CS 140E: Operating Systems Design and Implementation][cs140e] for several years.
 I TAed the course in [Spring